OneMoreSummer/academic-kickstart/content/post/how-does-the-rae-profile-of-english-rugby-union-internationals-compare-with-the-source-cohort-in-the-english-premiership/index.md

 No significant difference in Forwards & Backs for RAE in EP & England Internationals

-Higher later born in England internationals than EP especially in the Backs
+Higher later born in England internationals than EP principally in the Backs

 Q4 Backs (10) play far less career internationals than other BQ Backs (20-24)